-An incident commander who maintains a high-level view of everything occurring
+- An incident commander who maintains a high-level view of everything occurring.

-- The engineers who execute processes or modifications to the infrastructure or systems
+- The engineers who execute processes or modifications to the infrastructure or systems.

-- A communication role for relaying the right message to customers and management
+- A communication role for relaying the right message to customers and management.

-- A planning role in charge of planning any meetings, handoffs, and logistical needs
+- A planning role in charge of planning any meetings, handoffs, and logistical needs.

 Without clearly defined roles for our SREs, we could have SREs that step on each other’s toes as they try different solutions without up-front coordination and communication.

 Now that we’ve lived through an incident and resolved it in the sections above, we’re ready for the postmortem.

 A postmortem brings together all relevant parties for analysis of the incident.
 The goal is to analyze what occurred during the incident and find the root cause.
 The participants also determine how the incident can be prevented or fixed in the future.

-- Stories to improve reliability or monitoring
+- Stories to improve reliability or monitoring.

-Additional documentation to assist with future incidents
+- Additional documentation to assist with future incidents.

-- Further investigations or testing to prove out any hypothesis related to the incident
+- Further investigations or testing to prove out any hypothesis related to the incident.

 Work With SRE and Development Teams

 This assists both other SRE teams and software development teams that struggle with operational or reliability issues.

 In this scenario, the SRE will assess current issues and determine which can be improved with automation or engineering effort.
 The SRE may also suggest solutions to reliability problems.

 Responsibilities May Vary

 Companies do vary their SRE roles and responsibilities based on need.
 In general, companies that are at different points in the SRE journey may have different needs.

 They do more than an operation or system administration team.
-They employ their engineering skills to automate and reduce the manual intervention necessary for administration tasks.
+Site reliability engineers employ their engineering skills to automate and reduce the manual intervention necessary for administration tasks.

 And finally, they spread the culture of site reliability engineering through your organization so that all teams learn to make decisions with reliability in mind.